Quickshell

 Component.onCompleted will be addressed later in Attached Properties but for now just know that it runs immediately once the object is fully initialized.

-When the button is clicked, the button emits the clicked signal which we connected to updateText.
+When the button is clicked, the button emits the Go to Button.clicked() signal which we connected to updateText.
 The signal then invokes updateText which updates the counter and the text on the label.

 Signal handlers are a more concise way to make a connections, and prior examples have used them.

-Below is the same example as in Making Connections, this time using the implicit signal handler property to handle button.clicked.
+Below is the same example as in Making Connections, this time using the implicit signal handler property to handle Go to Button.clicked().

 ColumnLayout {